odinb/bash-plexamp-installer/README.md

 Then unmount and insert card into Raspberry Pi and boot it.

+SSH access on "Raspberry Pi OS": User/pass: pi/raspberry

+SSH access on "DietPi OS": User/pass: root/dietpi

-After SSH-ing to it and logged in, Change to root (sudo -i) and run script with:
+After SSH-ing to the SBC, on the "Raspberry Pi OS", change to root (sudo -i) and run script with:

 bash <(wget -qO- https://raw.githubusercontent.com/odinb/bash-plexamp-installer/main/install_Plexamp_pi.sh)

-SSH access:
-User: pi
-Password: raspberry

 =====================================